If this is your first time entering this year, review below or download the Applied Arts Awards Entry Kit. Some rules have changed.

 Preparing & Submitting Entry Material

-Entering is easy with the following five steps.
+Entering is easy with the following four steps.

 Step 1: Create an Account